-Columbus, OH – Today, over 80 participants from across the state will travel to The Ohio State University for CampUs, a weeklong work-readiness program organized by After-School All-Stars Ohio (ASAS Ohio).
+Columbus, OH – Each year, students from across the state of Ohio will travel to The Ohio State University for CampUs, a weeklong work-readiness program organized by After-School All-Stars Ohio (ASAS Ohio).
 Each summer, ASAS Ohio provides this unique summer experience to at-risk youth from low-income communities across Ohio.
 CampUs is designed to equip each student with the tools needed to succeed in high school and to inspire long-term career planning.

 During an intensive week at The Ohio State University, students live in college housing, eat at campus cafeterias, and attend academic classes.
 This provides them with a typical college experience and improved study skills that help them succeed in high school.
 Students also receive comprehensive career counseling and mentoring from corporate, civic and vocational professionals.